|

 REVIEW:

-This site promotes the book Inventing Modern America and offers information on the Lemelson-MIT Program, but there is enough information here to make a visit worth your time.
-The book and the site "celebrate the best of American ingenuity and inventiveness".
-The Web site profiles an inventor who represents one of five characteristics (vision, perseverance, know-how, courage, and insight) of inventors.
-Featured inventors are Stephanie Kwolek (inventor of Kevlar), Thomas Fogarty (the balloon catheter), Ashok Gadgil (a UV water disinfecting system), Doug Engelbart (a graphic computer system), Paul MacCready (a human-powered airplane).
-The profiles include facts, biographies, pictures and diagrams of inventions, patent lists, interviews, and videos.
-There is also a link to quick facts from the book, invention-related games such as Invention Connection and Which Came First?, and links and resources for further study.
+This site promotes the book Inventing Modern America and offers information on the Lemelson-MIT Program, but the site also provides enough free information to warrant a visit.
+The book and the site "celebrate the best of American ingenuity and inventiveness."
+The Web site offers information on several inventors, including Stephanie Kwolek (inventor of Kevlar), Thomas Fogarty (the balloon catheter), Ashok Gadgil (a UV water disinfecting system), Doug Engelbart (a graphic computer system), Paul MacCready (a human-powered airplane).
+The profiles include facts, biographies, pictures/diagrams of inventions, patent lists, interviews, and videos.
+Visitors will also find invention-related games and resources for further study.

 RELATED REVIEWS: